TomerMeidan/RPG-Battle/README.md

-# RPG Battle Game
+# RPG Battle Simulator
-This is an RPG battle game that is played with keyboard-based actions.
-The game includes several features such as melee attacks, magic attacks, and the use of items like potions, elixirs, and grenades.

-## How to Play
-To play the game, you must first download and install it on your computer.
-Once you have installed the game, you can start it by running the executable file.

-The game is played with keyboard-based actions.
-You can move your character around the screen using the arrow keys.
-You can perform melee attacks by pressing the "A" key and magic attacks by pressing the "M" key.
-You can also use items like potions, elixirs, and grenades by pressing the "I" key.
+This is a text-based RPG battle simulator where the player faces off against an enemy.
+The player has the option to attack, use magic, or use items during their turn, and the enemy will attack during their turn.
+The game continues until either the player or the enemy has been defeated.

+## Getting Started
+To run the game, simply run the main.py file.
+The game requires Python 3 to be installed on your machine.

-## Features
+## Game Mechanics
-### Melee Attacks
-Melee attacks are a type of physical attack that can be performed by pressing the "A" key.
-These attacks are usually more powerful than magic attacks, but they require the player to be in close proximity to the enemy.

-### Magic Attacks
-Magic attacks are a type of attack that can be performed by pressing the "M" key.
-These attacks are usually less powerful than melee attacks, but they can be performed from a distance.
-Magic attacks also have the added benefit of being able to inflict status effects on the enemy.

-### Items
+Player
+The player has the following stats:

+HP (Health Points): represents the amount of damage the player can take before being defeated.
+MP (Magic Points): represents the amount of magic the player can use during battle.
+Attack Power: represents the amount of damage the player's physical attacks deal.
+Magic Power: represents the amount of damage the player's magic attacks deal.
+Magic Spells: a list of spells the player can use during battle.
+Inventory: a list of items the player can use during battle.
+During their turn, the player can:

+Attack: deal damage to the enemy using physical attacks.
+Use Magic: use a spell to deal damage or heal the player.
-The game includes several items that can be used to heal the player or damage the enemy.
-Potions and elixirs are used to restore the player's health, while grenades are used to deal damage to the enemy.
+Use Item: use an item to heal the player, restore MP, or deal damage to the enemy.

-## Conclusion
-This RPG battle game is a fun and exciting way to spend your time.
-With its keyboard-based actions, melee attacks, magic attacks, and item system, the game provides a unique and challenging experience for players of all skill levels.
-So why not give it a try and see if you have what it takes to emerge victorious in battle!
+Enemy
+The enemy has the following stats:

+HP (Health Points): represents the amount of damage the enemy can take before being defeated.
+Attack Power: represents the amount of damage the enemy's attacks deal.
+Magic Power: represents the amount of damage the enemy's magic attacks deal.
+During their turn, the enemy will attack the player.

+Built With
+Python 3